-Abstract: This paper investigates a tradeoff that may exist between the quantity and quality of innovation outcomes in divesting firms, as moderated by their organization designs.
-On one hand, divesting firms would be expected to produce fewer inventions after undertaking divestitures due to the knowledge loss that these transactions may entail.
-On the other hand, divesting firms would be expected to produce more original inventions and to progress a greater proportion of those inventions into development after undertaking divestitures due to the knowledge recombination and resource reallocation benefits of these transactions.
-These two innovation benefits of divestitures should be lower for firms with decentralized rather than centralized Research and Development (R&D) units.
+Abstract: This paper investigates how divestitures influence firms’ innovation outcomes.
+On the one hand, divesting firms would be expected to produce fewer inventions after undertaking divestitures due to the reduction in corporate scope that these transactions entail.
+On the other hand, divesting firms would be expected to produce more novel inventions and to progress a greater number of those inventions into development after undertaking divestitures due to the resource reallocation benefits of these transactions.
+Further, the gains in invention novelty would be expected to be amplified in firms that have higher Research and Development (R&D) intensity and in firms that have centralized (rather than decentralized) R&D units.
 We find support for these arguments in the context of the global pharmaceutical industry.